 William joined Watsi on March 12th, 2013.
-Five years ago, William became the 378th member to automatically support a new Watsi patient every month.
-Since then, 5,578 more people have become monthly donors!
-William's most recent donation traveled 8,500 miles to support Philomena, a baby girl from Kenya, to fund a colostomy closure surgery.
+Six years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+William's most recent donation traveled 8,500 miles to support Jackline, a bright nine-year-old student from Kenya, to fund an osteotomy to help her walk well again.